wy-q/Fbeta_binary/README.md

 # Fbeta_binary
-Fbeta for binary classification in fastai library
+Create Fbeta_binary metric for fastai library.
+It calculates the F metric for single-label multi-class classification.